-Bananas are among the most popular fruits for eating out of hand as well as incorporating into baked goods.
-Recipes call for sliced banana, mashed banana, diced banana, and even whole bananas, so sometimes it's difficult to know just how many bananas you need.
-Luckily, there are some simple equivalent measurements you can make to help you the next time you are buying bananas for a recipe.
+Bananas are among the most popular fruits for eating right out of the hand as well as incorporating into baked goods.
+Recipes call for sliced bananas, mashed bananas, diced bananas, and even whole bananas, so sometimes it's difficult to know just how many bananas you need.
+Luckily, there are some simple equivalent measurements you can use to help you the next time you are buying bananas for a recipe.
 But, if you are in doubt about the quantity, buy a couple of extra bananas; you can always freeze them if they aren't needed in the recipe.

 Some recipes will specify how many pounds of bananas you need, but if you are using bananas from the fruit bowl on your kitchen counter, and you don't own a food scale, then you probably don't know how many bananas are in a pound.
-If you keep the equivalents nearby, though, you will be able to easily make the switch.
+If you keep these equivalents nearby, though, you will be able to make the switch easily.

 - 1 pound bananas = 3 medium bananas